 It is essential to use the correct amount of starting material to obtain optimal RNA yield and purity.
-A maximum amount of 30 mg fresh or frozen tissue or 15 mg RNAprotect stabilized tissue (which is partially dehydrated) can generally be processed.
-For most tissues, the DNA removal capacity of the gDNA Eliminator spin column, the RNA binding capacity of the RNeasy spin column, and the lysing capacity of Buffer RLT will not be exceeded by these amounts.
+A maximum amount of 5 mg fresh, frozen or RNAprotect-stabilized tissue (which is partially dehydrated) can generally be processed.
+For most tissues, the DNA removal capacity of the gDNA Eliminator Spin Column, the RNA binding capacity of the RNeasy spin column, and the lysing capacity of Buffer RLT will not be exceeded by these amounts.
 However, smaller amounts may allow more efficient DNA removal.
-Average RNA yields from various tissues are given in table 3 (page14).
-Some tissues, such as spleen and thymus, contain very high amounts of DNA, which will overload the gDNA Eliminator spin column.
-For fibrous tissues, such as muscle and skin, that contain contractile proteins, connective tissue and collagen, we recommend the RNeasy Plus Universal Mini Kit, which efficiently removes these components in the phase separation.
+Average RNA yields from various tissues are given in Table 3 (page 16).
+Some tissues, such as spleen and thymus, contain very high amounts of DNA, which will overload the gDNA Eliminator Spin Column.
+For fibrous tissues, such as muscle and skin, that contain contractile proteins, connective tissue, and collagen, we recommend the RNeasy Plus Universal Mini Kit, which efficiently removes these components in the phase separation.

-Do not overload the gDNA Eliminator spin column, as this will lead to copurification of DNA with RNA.
+Do not overload the gDNA Eliminator Spin Column, as this will lead to copurification of DNA with RNA.
 Do not overload the RNeasy spin column, as this will significantly reduce RNA yield and quality.